canonical/launchpad-manual/docs/user/how-to/source-package-recipe.rst

 You can import code that is hosted anywhere on the internet, so long as Launchpad can reach it and it is available without needing a username and password.
-Launchpad can import code hosted in the following formats:
+Launchpad can only import code hosted in the git format.

--  Bazaar
--  git
--  Subversion
--  CVS

 Packaging
 =========